Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 To find out how to best support me.
 Thank you!
 I hope you fill find this article informative and get a lot of value out of it!

+## Motivation
+Why learn C++ in 2025?
+Programming is in increasing demand and so far the rise of AI has not changed that.
+For the question "Why exactly C++?":

+- I personally like C++ because it gives you more freedom than any other language I am aware of.
+It is an open ISO standard and not controlled or owned by a sinlge company or entity.
+That also causes a competition in tooling.
+You have lots of IDEs and compilers to choose from (see https://isocpp.org/get-started).

+- Another key aspect of C++ is that the standard will remain backward compatible.
+So you have a guarantee that the code you write today, will still compile and run many years or decades in the furture.

+- C++ also has a big standard library that:
+    - is fast
+    - can do everything
+    - can run everywhere
+    - will be maintained and runable in the far future
+    - becomes faster over time due to regular optimizatios

+- More motivation will follow in the very first video!
+So: get some popcorn and enjoy!

 ## Video 1: Learn Modern C++ in 2025 (from Scratch)
 In this video I do only introduce to the youtube playlist about modern C++.